pablo-972/Scripts/README.md

    git clone https://github.com/yourusername/scripts.git
    cd scripts
 ```

-2. **Check the individual script folders**:
-   Each script is organized into its own directory, and inside each directory, you’ll find a `README.md` file that provides specific instructions for that script.
+2. **Check the individual script folders**: each script is organized into its own directory, and inside each directory, you’ll find a `README.md` file that provides specific instructions for that script.

-3. **Install dependencies (if necessary)**:
-   Some scripts may require specific dependencies or libraries.
+3. **Install dependencies (if necessary)**: some scripts may require specific dependencies or libraries.
 These are usually listed in the corresponding `README.md` or in comments at the top of the script.

-4. **Run the script**:
-   Each script is intended to be run independently.
+4. **Run the script**: each script is intended to be run independently.
 Follow the instructions in the individual `README.md` of each script to execute it properly.